The chemicals used to manufacture synthetic marijuana are dangerous and can lead to a number of health complications.

 Dependence doesn’t necessarily mean that you’re addicted, but it is a major sign of addiction.
 A synthetic marijuana addiction is a compulsive pattern of synthetic cannabinoid use despite negative consequences.
 The American Psychological Association has a Diagnostic and Statistical Manual, Fifth Edition (DSM-5) outlines the criteria of a substance use disorder, or synthetic marijuana addiction.

-- Using more synthetic cannabinoids than intended or using it for longer than you intended
+- Using more synthetic cannabinoids than intended or using them for longer than you intended

 - Trying to cut down or stop using synthetic cannabinoids but being unable to